DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

  - [Gatsby](https://www.gatsbyjs.com/)

 ## Accessing components in Markdown
 When you review the Gatsby documentation about, [how to add components to Markdown using MDX](https://www.gatsbyjs.com/docs/mdx/writing-pages/), the syntax in my mind was not going to be exactly friendly to non-developers.
 I wanted to use as much pure Markdown syntax as possible with a few added pieces to enable injecting interactive and stylized components.
-So here is an example for Gatsby on importing components:
+Here is an example for Gatsby on importing components:

 ```
 import { Chart } from "../components/chart"